glitt3ring/i3wm-glitt-dotfiles/README.md

 5. ./install.sh
 6. sudo systemctl enable --now lightdm

+I won't be maintaining this cuz I moved to Gentoo with KDE.

 Btw I haven't tested this, And it's recommended that you check the files before Installing.